-First, and most important thing to keep in mind is that IF the negative review found in Google is legitimate (although we would not wish it to be so, we can’t please everyone of our customers) that means.
-It is always smart to find a customer service type of solution by replying back to the comment to find a resolution.
+First, and most important thing to keep in mind is that IF the negative review found in Google is legitimate (although we would not wish it to be so, we can’t please everyone of our customers) that means, its always smart to find a customer service type of resolution by replying back to the negative comment to find a resolution.
 Following this option would be number one choice.
-Now that you’ve done that and you still want to remove negative reviews from Google.
+Now that you’ve done that, or you just can not, and you still want to remove negative reviews from Google.

 Let’s Ask 3 Very Important Questions Regarding Negative Reviews Online

 - Does the Negative Review exist on external site like Yelp Facebook?

 - Does the negative review exist on Google My Business?